fernandozuher/naoqi_webots/README.md

 - Choregraphe: https://developer.softbankrobotics.com/nao6/downloads/nao6-downloads-linux

     The last version of Webots (R2020b in August 2020) has a model of NAOv5.
 NAOv6 is not supported.
 So you should use NAOv5 in Choregraphe too.
-Modify that in Choregraphe: Edit -> Preferences -> Virtual Robot, in the filed "Robot model" select "NAO H25 (V50)".
+Modify that in Choregraphe: Edit -> Preferences -> Virtual Robot, in the field "Robot model" select "NAO H25 (V50)".
 ![naov5](https://github.com/fernandozuher/naoqi_webots/blob/master/readme_images/naov5.png)

 Last execution done in: